-Large households (families with five or more members) are generally served by housing units with three or more bedrooms, of which there are 16,183 units in Milpitas.
+Large households (families with five or more members) are generally served by housing units with three or more bedrooms.
 If a city's housing stock does not include sufficient larger homes and apartments, large households could end up living in overcrowded conditions.
 Cost is also an important consideration as many large families do not have sufficient income to afford larger homes and apartments.

 In Milpitas, 3,557 households have 5 or more members (15% of the total households).
 Eighteen percent of large households were extremely or very low-income, earning less than 50% of the AMI, less than smaller households (23% were extremely or very low-income).
+However, 33% of large households were in the 50% - 100% income category vs 21% for smaller households.
+Forty-nine percent of large households earned 100% or more of the AMI compared with 56% for smaller households.

-However, 33% of large households were in the 50% fFor large households with five or more persons, most units are owner occupied (see Table A-24) 2,337 to 1,220.
-Table reveals that 15.1 percent of all households in Milpitas contain five or more members.
+For large households with five or more persons, most units are owner occupied (see Table A-24) 2,337 to 1,220.
 In Milpitas, there are 16,183 units in Milpitas with 3 or more bedrooms, about three times the number of large households.
 Among these large units with 3 or more bedrooms, 18.9% are renter-occupied and 81.1% are owner occupied.
-In The In particular, the City has approximately 3,050 larger rental units, which is more than twice the amount of large renter-occupied households.
+In particular, the City has approximately 3,050 larger rental units, which is more than twice the amount of large renter-occupied households.
 While housing supply does not appear to be an issue, affordability of units may provide an obstacle for large households.